DataDog/kvexpress/README.md

 2. Load the file from some other custom templating process - not just from straight KV files.
 3. Put the file into any location in the filesystem.
 4. Restart/reload/stop/start daemon after writing the file.
-5. Run some other random command after writing the file.
+5. Run some other custom command after writing the file.
 6. Verify that the file we put into the KV was the same file that was written on the other end.
-7. Stop the process - in or out - if we want everything to stay as it is for the moment.
+7. Stop the process on all nodes - in or out - if we want everything to stay as it is for the moment.

+We did this at first with some custom Ruby scripts - but the pattern was apparent and could be applied to many other files as well.

+This replaces all the custom Ruby/shell scripts with a single Go binary we can use to get data in and out.

 **in**